BAHR: Bairro Alto

 Bairro Alto Hotel is the crown jewel of Lisbon.
 Often a place where wanderlust seeking travellers unwind on the roof terrace; the perfect place to gaze at Lisbon's astounding views, with a cocktail in hand.

 The 18th-century building on Praça de Camões square is not hard to miss due to its vibrant canary yellow colour.
 But what lies inside the 5-star hotel is truly the secret to the infamous Bairro Alto.

-This year, following extensive renovations in 2019 and Covid-19, an expansion and remodelling occurre at the boutique hotel, just in time for post-lockdown travellers.
+Following extensive renovations in 2019 and during Covid-19, an expansion and remodelling occurred at the boutique hotel, just in time for post-lockdown travellers.
 Led by architect Eduardo Souto de Moura, no expense has been spared.
 The Pritzker, Wolf Prize award-winning and Porto School of Architecture alumni, notably known for restoring the 12th century Santa Maria do Bouro, has transformed the building, providing a rebirth and adding several new elements.

 For those unfamiliar, had you travelled to Lisbon some years ago, only one 5-star boutique location existed, thus being Bairro Alto.
 Since the hotel opened in 2005, one may say a pandora's box effect has occurred; this includes the birth of the opulent yet classic Four Season's Hotel Ritz.
 However, with opulence, you can lose the charm of the city.
 Sometimes one wishes to absorb the atmosphere of a city, which can sometimes be lost, yet people continue to experience this at Bairro Alto.

 No expense has been spared in redesigning the hotel that still maintains the neighbourhood's charm.
 A new additional floor with preserved historical elements provides a nod to the original Pombal-era buildings.
 These include masonry, tiles and an original vault.